Lymphatic Malformationsin Beverly Hills

 Lymphatic malformations, also referred to as lymphangiomas, are abnormal collections of lymphatic fluid within cysts or channels, usually in the soft tissue.
 Most patients develop lymphatic malformations with a combination of large and small cysts.
-At Allure Aesthetic Surgery of Beverly Hills, our highly-experienced facial plastic surgeon and board-certified head and neck surgeon, Dr. David Shamouelian, specializes in the treatment of head and neck lymphatic malformations.
+At Allure Aesthetic Surgery of Beverly Hills, our highly-experienced facial plastic surgeon and Double Board Certified head and neck surgeon, Dr. David Shamouelian, specializes in the treatment of head and neck lymphatic malformations.

 Causes of Lymphatic Malformations